How to Promote a Music Festival With Gleam

 Whatever you pick it needs to be relevent to your target audience and valuable enough to warrant purchasing a ticket as an entry method.
 Due to the high barriers to entry, this type of contest isn't likely to draw in hordes of new customers, but it will spread awareness and give interested users that little bit of extra incentive that is often all it takes to get an undecided user to make a purchase.

 Run Your Own Eventbrite Campaign

-Integrate your campaign with Eventbrite and start driving ticket sales and a host of other powerful actions.Get Started
+Integrate your campaign with Eventbrite to start driving ticket sales and a host of other powerful actions.Get Started

 As you continue to promote your festival you may find that a lot of users who have a genuine interest in your event may still be hesitant to purchase a ticket.
 In many cases these users will want to get a ticket, they just might need a little extra motivation.